FCC Awards License to the UltRa Lab

 IMSC News story by Rick Keir

-In a major step to move ultrawideband (UWB) radio technology forward, IMSC key investigator Dr. Robert Scholtz was granted an experimental license by the Federal Communications Commission (FCC) in November to conduct tests outside the confines of the laboratory.
+In a major step to move ultrawideband (UWB) radio technology forward, IMSC key investigator Dr. Robert Scholtz was granted an

 At the same time, several companies, including IMSC partner Time Domain of Huntsville, AL, were granted waivers to further experiment with the technology.